zrepl/zrepl/README.md

 ├── logger                  # our own logger package ├── pruning                 # pruning rules (the logic, not the actual execution) │   └── retentiongrid
-├── replication             # the fsm that implements replication of multiple file systems │   ├── fsrep               # replication of a single filesystem │   └── pdu                 # the protobuf-generated structs + helpers passed to an endpoint ├── tlsconf                 # abstraction for Go TLS server + client config ├── util
+├── replication
+│   ├── driver              # the driver of the replication logic (status reporting, error handling) │   ├── logic               # planning & executing replication steps via rpc
+|   |   └── pdu             # the generated gRPC & protobuf code used in replication (and endpoints)
+│   └── report              # the JSON-serializable report datastructures exposed to the client ├── rpc                     # the hybrid gRPC + ./dataconn RPC client: connects to a remote replication.Endpoint │   ├── dataconn            # Bulk data-transfer RPC protocol │   ├── grpcclientidentity  # adaptor to inject package transport's 'client identity' concept into gRPC contexts │   ├── netadaptor          # adaptor to convert a package transport's Connecter and Listener into net.* primitives │   ├── transportmux        # TCP connecter and listener used to split control & data traffic │   └── versionhandshake    # replication protocol version handshake perfomed on newly established connections ├── tlsconf                 # abstraction for Go TLS server + client config ├── transport               # transports implementation │   ├── fromconfig
+│   ├── local
+│   ├── ssh
+│   ├── tcp
+│   └── tls
+├── util
 ├── vendor                  # managed by dep
 ├── version                 # abstraction for versions (filled during build by Makefile)